 - Made with whole spices.
 I strongly recommend sticking to the recipe and using whole cinnamon sticks, bay leaf, cardamom pods, and cloves to season the tomato sauce.
 There’s no comparison to their dried alternatives; the flavor is unmatched!

 - Easy one-pot recipe.
-Making a big batch of chana masala is simple and done entirely in one pot.
+Similar to dahl or eggplant curry, making a big batch of chana masala is simple and done entirely in one pot.

 - Vegetarian and gluten free.
 Like air fryer tofu, this recipe is perfect for meatless Mondays or any time you’re craving a flavor-packed vegetarian and gluten free meal.